Perfect and Maximum Randomness in Stratified Sampling over Joins: Experimental Evaluation

 \section{Experimental Evaluation}

-The algorithms were implemented using Java 8~(Sections~\ref{sec:preliminaries}, \ref{strat-joins-yo}, \ref{sec:strat-random-sampling:final-algo} and \ref{uniformity-confidence}) and Matlab R2014b~(Section~\ref{uniformity-confidence}).
-Experiments were performed on an Ubuntu Linux 14.04.1 LTS system with a 24-core 2.4GHz Intel Xeon CPU, 256GB DDR3 @ 1866 MHz memory, and a 500GB @ 7200 RPM disk.
+Our experiments were implemented in Java 8, and were run on an Ubuntu Linux 14.04.1 LTS system with a 24-core 2.4GHz Intel Xeon CPU, 256GB DDR3 @ 1866 MHz memory, and a 500GB @ 7200 RPM disk.
+Section~\ref{expt:maximizing-randomness} studies effectiveness of our sample allocation techniques to maximize the number of samples.
+Section~\ref{expt:correlated-error} compares randomness, and error in the presence of correlation between join and measure columns, between our allocation strategies and other join techniques.

-In Sections \ref{expt:tpcds} and \ref{comparison-stream-sample}, we study different aspects of \textsc{StratJoin\_Overall} since it is our central algorithm for obtaining perfectly random samples.
-We also compare it with the state of the art, \emph{Stream-Sample}.
-We use the TPC-DS benchmark and a similar experimental setup to that used by Chaudhari et al.\cite{chaudhuri1999random}.
-The results have conformed to our prior expectations.
-Section~\ref{expt:maximizing-randomness} studies effectiveness of our sample allocation techniques to maximize join randomness.